- Select a Topic:

 Books: Bay Area residents can search the Academy of Art Library’s online catalog and the online catalogs for other Bay Area libraries.
-Online students, check your local public library - type your location into the Public Library Association's Library Finder to locate your nearest library.
+Online students, check your local public library - type your location into OCLC WorldCat's Library Finder to locate your nearest library.

 Don’t procrastinate or else the books you need may get checked out by other students!

 eBooks (Electronic Books): Online and on-campus students can access ebooks through the library website.
 Go to the Online Resources Page, and click the link to ebrary.
 From here you can search for an author, title, or subject, or click the All Subjects link to browse by subject.

 Magazines and Newspapers: Search full-text periodical databases from the Academy of Art Library’s Online Resources Page.

 Internet Searching: You might be able to find some very valuable information by doing a Google search, but it is important to understand how to effectively evaluate the integrity of web resources.
 UC Berkeley has a helpful guide on evaluating internet sources.